porter-finance/v1-core/docs/Bond.md

 # Bond

-A custom ERC20 token that can be used to issue bonds.The contract handles issuance, conversion, and redemption of bonds.
+A custom ERC20 token that can be used to issue bonds.The contract handles issuance, payment, conversion, and redemption of bonds.

 ## Events